Academic Information

 Satisfactory Academic Progress

 1. Students are expected to proceed at a pace appropriate to enable them to finish within the time limits customary in their degree program.
-At most, students enrolled in master's degree programs have four calendar years, dated from their first registration in a graduate degree program at Washington University, to complete degree requirements.
+At most, students enrolled in full-time master's degree programs have four calendar years, dated from their first registration in a graduate degree program at Washington University, to complete degree requirements.

 2. Students are expected to maintain a cumulative grade point average of at least 3.0 on a 4.0 scale in courses that count toward their credit units.
-(Note that plus and minus marks alter the numerical value of a letter grade.)
+Note that plus and minus marks alter the numerical value of a letter grade.

 Residence Requirement